-- 1. Voice Mail: Shows the number of messages in voice mail box. - 2.
-New Text Msg: Sends a message. - New Photo Msg: Sends an MMS message. - 4.
-Inbox: Shows the list of received messages. - Outbox: Shows the list of sent messages. - 6.
-Saved: Shows the list of saved and draft messages. - Erase All: Deletes all stored messages. - 8.
-Msg Settings: Selects alert type for new messages.
+- Voice Mail: Shows the number of messages in Voice Mail box. - 2.
+New Message: Sends a message. - Inbox: Shows the list of received messages. - Outbox: Shows the list of sent messages. - 5.
+Saved: Shows the list of saved and draft messages. - Msg Settings: Selects alert type for new messages. - 7.
+Erase All: Deletes all stored messages.

-Text messages, pages, and the voice mail box become available as soon as the phone is powered on.
+Text messages, pages, and the Voice Mail box become available as soon as the phone is powered on.

-- Check types of messages by pressing the message key . - Make a call to the callback number by pressing during an Inbox message check. - Read and edit messages saved in the outbox after transmission and resend them.
+- Check types of messages by pressing the message key - Make a call to the callback number by pressing during an Inbox message check. - Read and edit messages saved in the outbox after transmission and resend them.

-The phone can store up to 116 messages (1 voice message, 50 inbox text messages, 50 outbox text messages).
-The AX390 supports up to 160 characters per message including header information.
+The phone can store up to 116 messages (1 voice message, 50 inbox text messages, 50 outbox text messages, 15 saved text messages).
+The UX4750 supports up to 160 characters per message including header information.
 The information stored in the message is determined by phone mode and service capability.
 Other limits to available characters per message may exist.
 Please check with your service provider for system features and capabilities.